philo-shoby/Philo-Shoby/README.md

 I am ✨ Philo-Shoby ✨

-I am working in Tata Consultancy Services as Software Developer.
+I am a Software Developer | Full Stack Developer | Autodidact.
 Here are few things about me:

-- 🌱 I’m currently learning Full Stack development, Cloud Computing and Machine Learning
+- 🌱 I’m currently working as a Full Stack developer.

-- 👯 I’m looking to collaborate on machine learning and mobile app projects integrated with cloud.
+- 👯 I’m looking to collaborate on PWA using technologies such as Angular, React, integrated with cloud.

-- 🤔 I’m looking for help in Full Stack and mobile app development

-- 📫 How to reach me: shoby.philo@gmail.com | www.linkedin.com/in/philo-shoby
+- 📫 How to reach me: shoby.philo@gmail.com | https://www.linkedin.com/in/philo-shoby

 - 😄 Pronouns: She/her